Herbert and Katherine Jacobs First House: Northern wing

 The house has three bedrooms, which are located in the building's northern wing.
 According to Herb Jacobs, Wright had told him that putting the bedrooms and the living spaces in separate wings would "ensure greater privacy and quiet".
 The three bedrooms include a study at the eastern end; it is unknown why Wright's plans label the third bedroom as a study.
 The bedrooms are connected by a hallway on the north side of the north wing, which terminates in the study.
 The hallway turns twice before reaching the study, widening into a 7 × 7 ft space just outside that room.
 This square space is also known as the "shop".

 The bedrooms, including the study, are all 12 ft wide.
 The first bedroom is generally square in plan and measures 12 by 12 feet across, with a closet protruding into the space; it has three doors facing south toward the garden.
 The second bedroom is larger, with six doors abutting the garden; the eastern wall of the room has a window and an alcove measuring 4 by 6 ft across, which is flanked by a closet on both sides.
 The study is the smallest of the three bedrooms, measuring 8 ft wide, with three windows to the north and a door facing south toward the garden.
 The study also has a built-in bed and a desk.
-In addition, there are storage shelves measuring 12 by 7 ft across and 2 ft deep.
+There are storage shelves measuring 12 by 7 ft across and 2 ft deep.
 Under these shelves is space for storing larger pieces of clothing.